How to Configure DHCP in Cisco Packet Tracer

 Step 4

-After you apply the Cisco DHCP commands, you must set up the computers that you add to the Packet Tracer workspace for the automatic IP address.
+After you apply the Cisco DHCP commands, you must set up the computers that you add to the Packet Tracer workspace for an automatic IP address.
 To do this, click on PC0, click IP Configuration in the window that opens, and then activate the DHCP option.

 Step 5

-After enabling DHCP on PC0, an IP address request will be sent as in the following image.
+After enabling DHCP on PC0, an IP address request will be sent as shown in the following image.

 Step 6